Finite-size errors in continuum quantum Monte Carlo calculations: Formulas for finite-size extrapolation

 The extrapolated energies can be compared with the infinite-system limit of the Slater-Jastrow DMC energies obtained using twist averaging at $r_s=1$ and $3$ a.u., as shown in Fig.\ \ref{fig:E_v_N_HEG} and quoted in the caption to Table \ref{table_DMC_fs_fits}.
 In each case the optimal value of $b$ is approximately 0, and the $\chi^2$ value does not increase greatly when $b=0$ is imposed.
 Setting $a=b$ (i.e., using the HF total energy to extrapolate away single-particle finite-size errors) gives a very poor fit to the data and introduces significant bias into the extrapolated energy.
 Both of these effects are caused by the slowly decaying systematic error in $v_{\rm HF}(N)$ due to the long-ranged exchange hole; this error does not have a counterpart in the QMC data to which the formula is fitted.
 At high densities the fit can be improved considerably by allowing $\gamma$ to vary; however the extrapolated energies are then biased.
 It is preferable to impose the known behavior $\gamma=1$.
 Setting the effective mass $a$ equal to $1$, which is also implicit in Eq.\ (\ref{eqn:extrap_formula_ceperley_1978}), greatly increases the $\chi^2$ value of the fit, but does not significantly bias the extrapolated energy, because it simply reduces the amplitude of the oscillations in the fitted energy.
 Using Eq.\ (\ref{eqn:extrap_formula_ceperley_1978}) or Eq.\ (\ref{eqn:heg_fs_fit_formula}) with $a=1$ is unreliable with small numbers of data points, however.
 Furthermore, Eq.\ (\ref{eqn:extrap_formula_ceperley_1978}) is likely to be poor at low density because of the inclusion of $\Delta v_{\rm HF}(N)$.
 Note that where the fits are good the effective mass ratios $a$ are in good agreement with one another, and they increase with $r_s$.

 In summary, if single-particle finite-size errors are to be removed by extrapolation using Eq.\ (\ref{eqn:heg_fs_fit_formula}) then only the HF KE should be used in the extrapolation formula (i.e., $b$ should be 0), and some attempt should be made to compute the effective mass $a$.
 In 3D the exponent $\gamma$ should be $1$, while in 2D it should be $5/4$.
+However, it is clearly preferable to remove single-particle finite-size effects by twist averaging, if possible.